OpenNebula/docs/source/management_and_operations/backups/operations.rst

 - *Backup*: Full disk copies (or increments) are uploaded to the backup server.
 In this step, OpenNebula will use the specific datastore drivers for the backup system.
 - *Post-backup*: Cleans any temporal file in the hypervisor.

-.. note:: In order to save space in the backup system, disk backups are stored always in Qcow2 format.
+.. note:: In order to save space in the backup system, RAW disk backups are converted and stored always in Qcow2 format.

 Limitations
 ============
-- Incremental backups are only available for KVM and qcow2 disks
+- Incremental backups are only available for KVM and qcow2/RBD disks
 - Live backups are only supported for KVM
 - Attaching a disk to a VM that had an incremental backup previously made will yield an error.
 The `--reset` option for the backup operation is required to recreate a new incremental chain
 - Incremental backups on VMs with disk or system snapshots is not supported